vityabond/hopebilling/README.md

 ## About

-HopeBilling is an open-sorce and completely free billing system for hosting providers.
-It serves as an alternative to paid software while providing competent features, to ensure that you can setup your company while not worrying about the backend.
+HopeBilling is an Open Source and completely free billing system for hosting providers.
+It serves as an alternative to proprietary software while providing competent features, to ensure that you can setup your company while not worrying about the backend.

 Official site => <a href="https://hopebilling.com" target="_blank">https://hopebilling.com</a>

 ## Integrations

-The follwing integrations are presently supported -
+The following integrations are presently supported -

  - Web Hosting  (VestaCP, cPanel, ISPManager, Plesk, ISPConfig, DirectAdmin)
  - VPS/VDS (Proxmox, VMmanager)